 The first step is to create a namespace.
 A namespace is an administrative unit that can contain many topics.
 A common practice is to create a namespace for each different use case from a single tenant.

 Test producer and consumer

 Everything is now ready to send and receive messages.
 The quickest way to test the system is through the

 You can use a topic in the namespace that you have just created.
 Topics are automatically created the first time when a producer or a consumer tries to use them.

-The topic name in this case could be:
+The topic name, in this case, can be:

 Start a consumer that creates a subscription on the topic and waits for messages:

 Start a producer that publishes messages at a fixed rate and reports stats every 10 seconds: